merthella/about-me/README.md

 <br />

-Hello, I'm mert, someone who can work on his own in anything, mainly in c +++, java, and I'm also from turkey graduated from cosmos software anadolu high school.
+Hello, I'm mert, someone who can work on his own in anything, mainly in c++, java, and I'm also from turkey graduated from cosmos software anadolu high school.
 I have projects that have been invested by a few others in the fields of robotics and a few game add-ons.

 **Talking about Personal Stuffs:**